Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/09 - Monitoring & Logging/README.md

 After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

 1. An exercise that covers the following operations:
-  - Setting up monitoring for a _production_ environment, using appropriate tools for that particular environment.
-(Preferably the tools should be open-source with no cost implications)
+  - Setting up server monitoring for a _production_ environment using Nagios
   - Analyzing the collected metrics for 5 days and write a comprehensive report with recommendations
+2. An exercise that covers the following operations:
+  - Setting up application monitoring for a NodeJS application using New Relic
+  - Deploying the NodeJS application to a VM on AWS
+  - Setting up monitoring for the VM using AWS Cloudwatch

 **Objectives**